lklsquare/cowin-vaccinator/Readme.md

 **NOTE**

 The flag `--district` should always be either a number or comma separated numbers, the flag `--age` is optional and can only be having values ***18*** or ***45*** for now.
 The flag `--dose` is optional and can be either ***1*** or ***2***.
+Use the flag `--nextDay` to find the available slot from the next day.

 ---